MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApprovalRequest.md

 # Get-CMApprovalRequest

 ## SYNOPSIS
-Gets a request to allow the installation of a Configuration Manager application.
+Gets an approval request to allow the installation of a Configuration Manager application.

 ## SYNTAX